Congress and the Constitution

 Legacy of Republicanism

-In this lesson, students trace the major debates regarding representation that occurred at the Constitutional Convention and during the ratification process, analyzing the constitutional principles that animated the deliberations.
+What major debates regarding representation occurred at the Constitutional Convention and during the ratification process?
+What constitutional principles animated the deliberations?
 These debates included whether the legislature would be unicameral or bicameral, the method of electing representatives, whether states would be represented equally or proportionally by population in the legislature, and whether enslaved individuals would be included in the population count.
 After completion of the Philadelphia Convention of 1787, the debates continued as Anti-Federalists argued that the form of government created by the Constitution was insufficiently representative, and the liberties of the people would be in danger.
 Federalists defended the Constitution’s structure and insisted that the people would hold their elected representatives to high standards.
 Students participate in role play activities based on primary sources including James Madison’s The Debates in the Federal Convention of 1787, and the Federalist and Anti-Federalist Papers.

 The Nature of Representation in the U.S. Congress